cloudalchemy/ansible-fluentd/CONTRIBUTING.md

 ## Changelog

-Changelog is generateg automatically on every merged Pull Request and all information is taken from github issues, PRs and labels.
+Changelog is generated automatically on every merged Pull Request and all information is taken from github issues, PRs and labels.

 ## Expectations